-The DC Department of Housing and Community Development
+Department of Housing and Community Development

-Hosts a Series of Community Needs Assessment Hearings
+Hosts a series of Community Needs Assessment Hearings

-Michael P. Kelly, Director of the DC Department of Housing and Community Development (DHCD), announces a series of public hearings on "Housing and Community Development Needs in the District of Columbia".
-The hearing will help form a basis for developing the District's draft "Consolidated Plan for the District of Columbia Fiscal Year 2014 Action Plan" and the spending priorities utilizing federal entitlement funds.
+Michael P. Kelly, Director of the DC Department of Housing and Community Development (DHCD), announces a series of public hearings to discuss "Housing and Community Development Needs in the District of Columbia".
+The hearings will help form a basis for developing the District's draft "Fiscal Year 2015 Annual Action Plan" and the spending priorities utilizing federal entitlement funds.
 DHCD, the Department of Human Services and the Department of Health will each provide input into the plan.

 Residents and stakeholders are strongly encouraged to come out and participate in the development of policies and programs in the following areas: 1) affordable housing; 2) special needs housing; 3) homelessness; 4) homeownership; and, 5) community development and public service activities.

-The Department is also interested in receiving community feedback on innovative strategies to enhance community participation during this planning process.
+The DHCD is also interested in receiving community feedback on innovative strategies to enhance community participation during this planning process.